a rock consisting of a granular aggregate of green pyroxene and red garnet, often containing kyanite, silvery mica, quartz, and pyrite.

 Some regard the eclogite boulders as derived from deep-seated crystalline rocks, others as concretions in the blue ground.

 a rare coarse-grained basic rock consisting principally of garnet and pyroxene.
 Quartz, feldspar, etc, may also be present.
 It is thought to originate by metamorphism or igneous crystallization at extremely high pressure

-Word Origin for eclogite
+Scientific definitions for eclogite

 A greenish, coarse-grained metamorphic rock consisting of pyroxene, quartz, and feldspar with large red garnet inclusions.
 Eclogites form under conditions of high pressure and moderate to high temperatures.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.